hetfs/luaOrbiter/ROADMAP.md

 # 🛣️ luaOrbiter roadmap

-Welcome to the official roadmap for **luaOrbiter** a hands-on Lua learning platform built with real-world projects, AI applications, and embedded scripting.
+Welcome to the official roadmap for **luaOrbiter**—a hands-on Lua learning platform built with real-world projects, AI applications, and embedded scripting.

 This document outlines planned milestones, features, and enhancements.
-The luaOrbiter team welcomes contributions toward any of these via pull requests or issue suggestions.
+We welcome contributions toward any of these via pull requests or issue suggestions.

 ---